theory/theory.so/source/_posts/2014-09-17-sqitch-on-floss-weekly.md

 banging on my legs, the table, and the mic.
 It's interesting to try to communicate what Sqitch is about purely by talking.

-<iframe src="//twit.tv/embed/17143" width="640" height="360" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>
+<iframe src="//twit.tv/embed/17143" width="100%" frameborder="0" scrolling="no" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>

 If it's enough to get you interested in giving a try, try [installing it] and using working through one of the tutorials: